localstack/serverless-localstack/README.md

 ## Change Log

+* v0.4.35: Add config option to connect to additional docker networks
 * v0.4.33: Fix parsing StepFunctions endpoint if the endpointInfo isn't defined
 * v0.4.32: Add endpoint to AWS credentials for compatibility with serverless-domain-manager plugin
 * v0.4.31: Fix format of API GW endpoints printed in stack output